 You may want to consider facelift surgery if you are bothered by signs of aging in the face and neck and you are seeking a more long-lasting solution than cosmetic injectables can provide.
 A facelift can restore your youthful appearance by eliminating or improving:

 - Loose and sagging skin

-- Deep creases below the eyelids and from the nose to the mouth
+- Deep creases between the cheeks and mouth (nasolabial folds)

 - Fallen or displaced fat

 What is the Best Age for a Facelift?

 Good candidates for facelift surgery are determined based on an individual’s unique needs and desires as opposed to what age is considered “appropriate.”
 Our plastic surgeons have performed this procedure with successful, beautiful results on a range of ages.
 While many patients considering facelift surgery are near middle-age or older, the aesthetic concerns that can be resolved by a facelift are found in patients as young as their twenties.
 During a consultation, our surgeon can examine your facial anatomy and help you determine whether you would benefit from facelift surgery.